No room to hide: implications of cosmic-ray upscattering for GeV-scale dark matter: Inelastic Scattering

 We also must choose the reference values for the transferred momentum $Q^2_{i, \mathrm{ref}}$, which allows us to account for e.g.~mediators that may be much lighter than the electroweak scale.
 Importantly, each process (quasi-elastic, $\Delta$-resonance,...) is expected to have a different characteristic $Q^2$-$\omega$ dependence that takes into account the relevant binding energies and kinematic scaling.
-For example, in the case of elastic scattering, the relation $Q^2 = 2 m_N \omega$ holds, whilst for quasi-elastic processes, the relevant scattering component is a nucleon such that the cross-section is peaked around $Q^2 \sim 2 \,{\overline{ m}}\,\omega$, where ${\overline m} \equiv (m_n + m_p)/2$.
-The resonance of a particle with mass $m_\mathrm{res}$ can be accounted for by noting that part of the transferred kinetic energy is used to excite the resonance, such that the cross-section peaks around $Q^2 \sim 2\, {\overline m}\, (\omega - (m_\mathrm{res} - \overline{m}))$.
-We have confirmed these expectations numerically by comparing directly to the doubly-differential cross-section extracted from \texttt{GiBUU}.
-From this numerical comparison we further extract that $Q^2 \sim 0.6\,\overline{m}\,(\omega \!-\! \omega_{\rm DIS})$, with $\omega_{\rm DIS}=1.0$\,GeV, constitutes a very good fit to the peak location of the DIS cross-section.
+For example, in the case of elastic scattering, the relation $Q^2 = 2 m_N \omega$ holds, whilst for quasi-elastic processes, the relevant scattering component is a nucleon such that the cross section is peaked around $Q^2 \sim 2 \,{\overline{ m}}\,\omega$, where ${\overline m} \equiv (m_n + m_p)/2$.
+The resonance of a particle with mass $m_\mathrm{res}$ can be accounted for by noting that part of the transferred kinetic energy is used to excite the resonance, such that the cross section peaks around $Q^2 \sim 2\, {\overline m}\, (\omega - (m_\mathrm{res} - \overline{m}))$.
+We have confirmed these expectations numerically by comparing directly to the doubly-differential cross section extracted from \texttt{GiBUU}.
+From this numerical comparison we further extract that $Q^2 \sim 0.6\,\overline{m}\,(\omega \!-\! \omega_{\rm DIS})$, with $\omega_{\rm DIS}=1.0$\,GeV, constitutes a very good fit to the peak location of the DIS cross section.
 In summary, we take the following reference values across the four inelastic processes:

 Here, $\Delta m_\Delta = 0.29 \, \mathrm{GeV}$ is the mass difference between the $\Delta$ baryon and an average nucleon, and $\Delta m_\mathrm{res} = 0.40 \, \mathrm{GeV}$ is an estimate for the corresponding average mass difference of the higher resonances (we checked that our final limits are insensitive to the exact value taken here).